-- I need to keep track of what works and what doesn’t as I try different things.
+- To keep track of what works and what doesn’t as I try different things.
 I can forget sometimes that I’ve already cracked a code… only to realize later that I already knew it.

-- I’m pretty pissed about all the people that say they know how to get work on Upwork and I can’t separate the fact from the fiction so I really want to find out the truth about how to make money on Upwork
+- I’m pretty pissed about all the people that say they know how to get work on Upwork and I can’t separate the fact from the fiction.
+I really want to find out the truth about how to make money on Upwork

 - You may be in the same situation.
 If so I hope this helps you short cut the process so you can feed your family.

 - I consider it my #1 task/mission to write my way out of debt as a freelanceer and leave the 9-5 grind.
 Then show others how to live free as well.

 My first client was right after I opened an account.
 I had my friend hire me through Upwork to do a simple email opt in form on their anti-aging spa website.
 I did this instead of having them pay me personally.
 It was worth the hassle just to get on the Upwork client radar and get a review in the system.